jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 ## Help

-Further information about Adaptable is available at www.adaptabletools.com.
+Further information about AdapTable is available at www.adaptabletools.com.

 And there is detailed Help at https://adaptabletools.zendesk.com/hc/en-us.

-Developers can see how to access Adaptable programmatically at https://api.adaptableblotter.com
+Developers can learn how to access AdapTable programmatically at https://api.adaptableblotter.com

-For all enquiries please email[`support@adaptabletools.com`](mailto:support@adaptabletools.com).
+For all enquiries please email [`support@adaptabletools.com`](mailto:support@adaptabletools.com).

 [![Build Status](https://travis-ci.org/JonnyAdaptableTools/adaptableblotter.svg?branch=master)](https://travis-ci.org/JonnyAdaptableTools/adaptableblotter)